sameswar001/kube/README.md

 # kube
-## contains yaml files for deploymen, service, configMap and secrets
+## contains yaml files for deployment, service, configMap and secrets